At a glance

 A protective blood-brain barrier separates the brain from circulating blood and regulates the distribution of substances between the blood and the CSF.
 The barrier helps keep large molecules, toxins, and most blood cells away from the brain.
 Any condition that disrupts this protective barrier may result in a change in the normal level or type of constituents of CSF.
 Because CSF surrounds the brain and spinal cord, testing a sample of CSF can be very valuable in diagnosing a variety of diseases affecting the .
 Although a sample of CSF may be more difficult to obtain than, for example, urine or blood, the results may reveal more directly the cause of brain-related .

-CSF analysis usually involves an initial basic set of tests performed when CSF analysis is requested:
+CSF examination usually involves an initial basic set of tests performed when the test is requested:

 - CSF colour, clarity and pressure during collection